junxit/us-congress-code/title-20/chapter-5/sec-92.md

 ### Disposal of Station

 Secretary of Commerce was authorized to dispose of the marine biological station at Key West, Fla., by act Apr.
 29, 1929, ch.
 2, 46 Stat.
 2. Under communication of the Fish and Wildlife Service dated Nov.
 12, 1940, it was stated the land on which was situated this station was reconveyed to the Key West Realty Company by quit claim deed executed by the Secretary of Commerce.

+### Executive Documents

+### Transfer of Functions

+Bureau of Fisheries in Department of Commerce which administered marine biological station referred to in text under supervision of Secretary of Commerce transferred to Department of the Interior under direction of Secretary of the Interior by Reorg.
+Plan No. II of 1939, set out in the Appendix to Title 5, Government Organization and Employees, and by Reorg.
+Plan No. III of 1940, set out in the Appendix to Title 5.
+Bureau of Fisheries consolidated with Bureau of Biological Survey into Fish and Wildlife Service in Department of the Interior and under supervision of Secretary of the Interior, which was succeeded by United States Fish and Wildlife Service, see section 742b of Title 16, Conservation.